federicocunico/PoseAnnotationTool/README.md

 ## How to run

 1. Build the project.
 2. Place in the `.exe`  file directory a folder named "images".
-Example:s
+Example:
+3. On windows, just run the `.exe`.
+In linux, you can use [MONO](https://www.mono-project.com/).

 ```
 PoseAnnotationTool.exe